Doklet/Inception/README.md

 ## Installation

-Make sure to create a virtualenv by executing 'virtualenv .env' The activate the virtualenv by executing 'source .env/bin/activate'
+Make sure to create a virtualenv by executing `nvirtualenv .env` The activate the virtualenv by executing `source .env/bin/activate`

 ### Tensorflow
-Start by installing tensorflow by executing 'make install_tf'
+Start by installing tensorflow by executing `make install_tf`

 ### pip requirements
-Then install the rest of the requirements by executing 'pip install -r requirements.txt'
+Then install the rest of the requirements by executing `pip install -r requirements.txt`

 ## Stage the UI
-Stage the classify ui by executing 'make stage'
+Stage the classify ui by executing `make stage`